The Tender Architecture of Childhood

 Words looked and sounded blurry; instead of up, I held my hand down in class.
 Test questions wiggled away from underneath my pencil, resulting in scores lower than my body weight.

-I heard the story of myself being told before I even knew there was a story of me to tell.
+I heard myself being told before I knew there was a story of me to tell.
 At every turn, I was reminded there was something wrong with me.

 Original art of me as a child drawn by Edwina White

-I was trapped inside my own terror, controlled by my emotions and my belief in what they foretold: The world was too hard for me; I could not get through a weekend visiting my father, which was a stipulation of joint custody.
+I was trapped inside my terror, controlled by my emotions and my belief in what they foretold: The world was too complicated for me; I could not get through a weekend visiting my father, which was a stipulation of joint custody.

 My mother made excuses for me to get me out of sleepovers, picked me up halfway through a weekend with my dad when I called her crying.
-Everyone meant well, but helping me avoid what scared me didn’t only make my world smaller, it cemented my belief that the world was too hard for me.
+Everyone meant well, but helping me avoid what scared me didn’t only make my world smaller; it cemented my belief that it was too complex for me.
 Instead of teaching me how to manage hardship, they taught me how to escape it.

 And so I began to duck just about everything until the feelings of discomfort and uncertainty themselves felt ominous and threatening.

 All evidence suggested something was wrong with the way I learned.
 No one spoke to me about this, but they spoke of me when I was near—when you’re small, you’re invisible.
-I heard the story of myself being told before I even knew there was a story of me to tell.
+I heard myself being told before I knew there was a story of me to tell.
 At every turn, I was reminded there was something wrong with me.

-When I was 11 years old, I was sent for an IQ test, a single event that turned into a decade-long testing odyssey.
+When I was 11, I was sent for an IQ test, a single event that turned into a decade-long testing odyssey.

 No matter the day of the week, I was tested and probed by clinicians, evaluators, and medical professionals.